-There were at least Chumash languages spoken at the time of the missions, and the Chumash near Santa Inés had their own language, which scholars have called Ynezeño.
+There were many Chumash languages spoken at the time of the missions, and the Chumash near Santa Inés had their own language, which scholars have called Ynezeño.

 The language generally spoken is the native tongue of the area.
 Some of the Indians understand and speak Spanish.”

 The padres were able to teach some of the younger natives to read.